ziming/filament/packages/support/docs/03-icons.md

 - `tables::filters.remove-all-button` - Button to remove all filters
 - `tables::grouping.collapse-button` - Button to collapse a group of records
 - `tables::header-cell.sort-asc-button` - Sort button of a column sorted in ascending order
-- `tables::header-cell.sort-button'` - Sort button of a column when it is currently not sorted
+- `tables::header-cell.sort-button` - Sort button of a column when it is currently not sorted
 - `tables::header-cell.sort-desc-button` - Sort button of a column sorted in descending order
 - `tables::reorder.handle` - Handle to grab in order to reorder a record with drag and drop
 - `tables::search-field` - Search input